curl/everything-curl/usingcurl-connections.md

 `--dns-interface` you can instruct curl to use a specific network interface to use for its DNS requests.

-These `--dns-*` options are very advanced and are only meant for people who know what they are doing and understand what these options do.
-But they offer very customizable DNS name resolution operations.
+These `--dns-*` options are advanced and are only meant for people who know what they are doing and understand what these options do.
+But they offer customizable DNS name resolution operations.

 ## Connection timeout